cjlee112/bjjdb/basics.rst

   :from: mount:D
   :to: half_guard:D
   :opportunity:
-    If A doesn't have hooks in, presumably can push his knee over your leg to half guard.
+    If A doesn't have hooks in, presumably you can push his knee over your leg to half guard.

 :transition:
-  :from: half-guard:D
+  :from: half_guard:D
   :to: closed_guard:D

   Hip-escape to get enough space to bring your near-side knee up